 - Leon Dormido

 Two volcanic rocks towers 140 ft tall that looks like a sleeping lion when viewed from the south, hence the name Leon Dormido.
 It’s also called Kicker Rock due to its boot-like appearance when viewed from the other side.
 Leon Dormido attracts an incredible amount of sharks and bright-colored fishes making it an excellent dive site.
 Be on the lookout for Galapagos sharks.
 Most Galapagos land-tours based in San Cristobal will visit this spot.
+If you are making your itinerary on your own, daily trips to this Kicker Rock also depart from Puerto Baquerizo.

 - Isla Lobos